godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/General/Trance.md

 > [!note]+ ##### Combat Meditation ●
 > [[Mental]], [[Concentrate]]
 > - - -
 > You draw your focus onto your combat ability, focusing on the fight at hand.
+For the next minute, you gain a +1 *stacking* circumstance bonus to attacks.

 #### Trained Actions
 These actions can be performed by characters who are *Trained* in `=this.file.name`; they are not available to characters with lesser training.